‘Titans’: Here’s What Was Supposed To Happen In The Scrapped Season 1 Finale!

 Rachel had a smaller role in the original season 1 finale.
 She still beat Trigon in the end, but other characters like Dick and Gar got more focus.

-At some point, another portal was opened to an unnamed dimension.
+At some point, Negative Man opened a portal to an unnamed dimension.
 While they didn’t state which dimension it is, it’s Azarath!
 Here Raven did the 300 days of training, which is something that was teased in a previous episode.
 Instead of using her newly found powers gifted by Trigon himself, she absorbed Trigon into her soul-self, a concept taken straight from the comics.
 She learned how to do this (and more) after the 300 days of training.
 After the 300 days of training, she could fly and control her energy into purple projectile bolts.

 The other Titans had very small roles.
 The only notable things that the other Titans did was: